cjrosen/at-the-catastrophy-point/README.md

 	y = 30 * math.sin((2 * f - 16) * r)
 	z = 83 * math.sin((f - 8) * r) + 7 * math.sin((3 * f + 156) * r) - (f - 518)

 where `f` is a frame number.
-The complete algorithm and the code written to create these images can be found through [carljohanrosen.com#catastrophy](https://carljohanrosen.com#catastrophy).
+For the complete algorithm, have a look at [cubes.py](https://github.com/cjrosen/at-the-catastrophy-point/blob/main/src/mohr/cubes.py)

 ## Execute
-To generate some content similar to what will be published in the book, initate a virtual environment (if you want) and run:
+To generate some content similar to what will be published in *The computer as seen at the end of the human age*, initate a virtual environment (if it suits you) and run:

-	python thealgorithm.py
+	python endofhuman.py

 Pdf's will now be generated to the `./output` folder.